Identifying Russulas22nd July 2015

-The Geranium Scented Russula is considered the most toxic in the family and it will make you very sick for a couple of days, but only if you eat one, not nibble a bit and spit it out.
+The Sickeners are considered the most toxic in the family and it will make you sick, but only if you eat one, not nibble a bit and spit it out.
 This mushroom is very hot on the tongue.

 !!!!!!!!!!!!!!!!!!!!!!
 NEVER USE THE NIBBLE TEST FOR ANY OTHER FAMILY OF FUNGI !!!!!!!!!!!!!!!!!!!!!!!!

 I must have nibbled thousands of Russula in my life so far, and have personally never had any ill effect from doing so.
 Though be aware you use the contents of this article at your own risk.

 The edible Russulas all smell and taste edible.
 With the common yellow Russula having a bit of a peppery kick.
 Some of the ones not to eat will smell caustic or like the Fetid Russula not very nice at all.